 My Dough is Very Wet and Hard to Work With

 Having a dough that’s too wet can be just as troublesome.
 I had this problem with a few first loaves.
 They had some great bubbles within, but it didn’t get a great rise and was very hard to work with because it never formed a tight enough ball.

 If this is happening to you, reduce the amount of water by a few tablespoons on your next loaf to see if it helps.

 When first learning how to bake sourdough bread, we’re all looking for that amazing flavor and stretchy dough.
 What I’ve found is that it simply comes with time.
 The older my starter has gotten, the better flavor.
 To get more flavorful sourdough early on, use some rye flour or another whole grain flour to build that flavor more quickly.
 I plan on trying rye flour as soon as I can get my hands on some!

 You may not get a perfect loaf the first time, or even the fourth time, but each time you bake a new loaf, you’ll get better and learn more.
 Each time I bake another loaf, I feel like I’m getting better and better at understanding how it all works!
 The more often you bake, the easier it is to understand your starter and to be able to effectively tailor your recipe or methods to get a perfect loaf.

 At the end of the day, it is so much fun and such a wonderful treat to share with your family and friends!
 Who doesn’t love getting a loaf of delicious, freshly baked bread from their neighbor?!

+Okay, I hope this helped you learn how to bake sourdough bread on your own.
 If you try this out, I would love to see pictures of how your bread turns out, so please tag me on Instagram if you share!
 And, if you have any questions I didn’t answer, please leave them in the comments below so every one can benefit!